GSG-FC02/Cooking-Recipes/README.md

 Welcome to our Cooking-Recipes Webiste
 We have designed it for You!

-In our Website you can:
+In our Website you can find:
 1. All the recipes on your fingertips
 2. Inspirations for Recipe of the day
-3. All recipes that you save
+3. All recipes that you saved
 4. The time taken for each recipe to mature
 5. This website will let you have great experience exploring the different and tasty recipes around the world.